mariobox/Hugo-Source/content/blog/now.md

 I spend most of the time at my day job.
 Other than that, this is what I'm doing now:

-* Start my day with a 30-45 stretching routine followed by a healthy breakfast.
+* Start my day with a 30-45 minute stretching routine followed by a healthy breakfast.
 Every day.

 * Simplifying my life and constantly getting rid of stuff, with a [practical minimalism](http://www.mariosanchez.org/mini) frame of mind.